-Criticism Prompts Facebook To Change Privacy Controls
+Facebook Changes Privacy Controls As Criticism Escalates

-Facebook responded to intensifying criticism over its mishandling of user data Wednesday by adding new features to its site, giving users more visibility and control over how their information is shared.
-It also enables users to prevent the social network from sharing that information with advertisers and other third parties.
+Facebook responded to intensifying criticism over its mishandling of user data Wednesday by adding features to its site that give users more visibility and control over how their information is shared.
+The changes also enable users to prevent the social network from sharing that information with advertisers and other third parties.

 "Last week showed how much more work we need to do to enforce our policies and help people understand how Facebook works and the choices they have over their data," Facebook Chief Privacy Officer Erin Egan and Deputy General Counsel Ashlie Beringer wrote in a statement.